top of page

 And second, make testing count more for the students than for the teachers and their school districts.
 The incentive to fudge data cannot be overstated.
 And the apparatus to do so is written into statute.

-It's time to repeal the ill-advised monstrosity that is No Child Left Behind.
+It's time to repeal the ill-advised monstrosity that is No Child Left Behind and its equally imprudent follow-up enacted in 2015, the Every Student Succeeds Act (ESSA).
 Until that happens, we are all just swirling in an eddy of facade and futility.
 And most of us don't even realize why.

 This is the trouble with bureaucracy.